 Example: Hot air welding of truck tarps produces consistent seams that withstand years of highway exposure.

 Several welding methods can be used depending on the thermoplastic material, thickness, and end application.
+Different types of thermoplastics require specific welding techniques because each type has unique material properties that influence the welding process and the final results.

 Method | Ideal Materials | Thickness Range | Precision Level | Speed |